Houston's Line of

 of an organized union.

-He is survived by his wife Delia and son James.
+Robert was survived by his wife Della and son

 |